Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - Add Estimated_income logic and integrate to front end
 - Add Project Profit logic and integrate to front end
 - add breakdown logic and integrate it
+- Add logic for creating expenses
+- add logic for deleting and updating expenses
+- add logic for filtering the tables and chart monthly and yearly

 # WHAT WAS DONE? ( DESCRIPTION )
 - Done With the logic for the login and successful message in the login page